How Often Should You Train BJJ? Finding Your Ideal Weekly Split

 Work and Life Demands

 Your total stress load (work + training + life) determines what you can handle.
+Everyone's capacity is different, and stress isn't always obvious or measurable.

 Injury History